turbonomic/prometurbo/deploy/README.md

 0. Setup Istio prometheus exporter

-Creating some Istio metrics/handler/rule to collect Pod/service's http-related metrics to Prometheus.
+Creating some Istio resources to collect  http-related metrics of the Pods and Services.

 The definition of these Isito metrics, handlers and rule are defined in [`appmetric/scripts/istio/ip.turbo.metric.yaml`](../appmetric/scripts/istio/ip.turbo.metric.yaml), and can be deployed with: